DOCUMENTATION

 Import Components

-import { PixelButton, PixelCard, PixelInput, PixelSelect } from '@/components/ui-kit';
+import { PixelButton, PixelCard, PixelInput, PixelSelect } from '@pxlkit/ui-kit';

 import { PxlKitIcon } from '@pxlkit/core';